cedricdelpoux/gatsby-remark-normalize-paths/README.md

 Lorem ipsum ![](/content/images/image-5.jpg) Lorem ipsum
 ```

-In your markdown frontmatter or body, you can use absolute paths (`/content/images/image-1.jpg`) and it will be convert to relative paths (`../images/image-1.jpg`)
+In your markdown frontmatter or body, you can use absolute paths (`/content/images/image-1.jpg`) and they will be converted to relative paths (`../images/image-1.jpg`)

 ## Getting started